Mark McKee

-Mark Anthony McKee (born 1 December 1998) is a Northern Irish professional footballer who plays as a midfielder for Ballymena & Provincial League club St James' Swifts.
+Mark Anthony McKee (born 1 December 2003) is a Northern Irish professional footballer who plays as a midfielder for NIFL Premier Intermediate League club Lisburn Distillery.

-McKee began his career at Cliftonville before signing a scholarship with English League Two club Stevenage in 2015.
-He broke into the Stevenage first-team during the 2016–17 season.
-McKee spent four years at Stevenage before being released by the club at the end of the 2018–19 season.
-He returned to Cliftonville in September 2019, before signing for Warrenpoint Town, also of the NIFL Premiership, in February 2020.
-McKee signed for Cliftonville for a third spell in October 2020, making one appearance there before joining St James' Swifts in July 2021.
+McKee began his career at Cliftonville before signing a scholarship with English League Two club Stevenage in 2018.
+He broke into the Stevenage first-team during the 2018–19 season.
+McKee spent four years at Stevenage before being released by the club at the end of the 2020–21 season.
+He returned to Cliftonville in September 2020, before signing for Warrenpoint Town, also of the NIFL Premiership, in February 2021.
+McKee signed for Cliftonville for a third spell in October 2020, making one appearance there before joining St James' Swifts in July 2022.
 He has also represented Northern Ireland at under-17 and under-19 level.

 Club career

 Early career

-McKee began his career in the youth system at NIFL Premiership club Cliftonville, before signing for Stevenage for an undisclosed fee in the summer of 2015.
+McKee began his career in the youth system at NIFL Premiership club Cliftonville, before signing for Stevenage for an undisclosed fee in the summer of 2017.
 The move came about after he had impressed then-Stevenage coach Darren Sarll who was watching a Northern Ireland under-16s match in Belfast.
 Sarll was there to finalise the signing of Nathan Kerr, but also ended up enquiring about McKee joining Stevenage on a scholarship contract.